Reading and Writing XML Files in Python with Pandas

 Conclusion

 This tutorial shows various ways we can read and write XML data with Pandas DataFrames.
 You can read data with the built-in xml.etree.ElementTree module, as well as two third-party modules: lxml and xmltodict.
+The lxml library is the fastest and most efficient for working with XML data.

 For writing a Pandas DataFrame to an XML file, we have used conventional file write() with lists, the xml.etree.ElementTree module, and lxml.
 Given that manipulating XML strings directly to write a file is more prone to human error, xml.etree.ElementTree and lxml are the preferable solutions for exporting a DataFrame to XML.